Dragan-Constantin/Transverse-S2-Project/README.md

 <br>
 <h2 align="left">About the Game</h2>
-<i>Game Title</i> is a 2D indie platformer game built using the Godot Engine.
+Project Horizon is a 2D indie platformer game built using the Godot Engine.
 It was first created for a school project at <a href="https://www.efrei.fr/" target="_blank">EFREI Paris</a>.<br>
 Enjoy the gameplay! 😄